TaKneeAa/TaKneeAa.github.io/_pages/about.md

  <!-- background: #ffd2b4 -->

-I am a First year MS/Ph.D. student at [CICS,UMass Amherst](https://www.cics.umass.edu/).
+I am a Second year MS/Ph.D. student at [CICS,UMass Amherst](https://www.cics.umass.edu/).
 I am interested in developing post-hoc interpretability frameworks for various machine learning tasks, in particular Ranking.
 I am fortunate to be advised by [James Allan](http://ciir.cs.umass.edu/~allan/).
 I also am an active member of [LCS2 IIIT-Delhi](http://lcs2.iiitd.edu.in/) where I work with [Tanmoy Chakraborty](http://faculty.iiitd.ac.in/~tanmoy/).
 I graduated with Honours in Computer Science from [IIIT-Delhi](http://iiitd.ac.in/) in May 2018.
 I spent Summer'17 as an SWE intern at Google India.

  Many moons ago, I performed an [Arangetram](https://en.wikipedia.org/wiki/Arangetram) in [Bharatnatyam](https://en.wikipedia.org/wiki/Bharatanatyam) and cleared Madhyamik in [Hindustani Sangeet](https://en.wikipedia.org/wiki/Hindustani_classical_music).